 The couple may choose whether their marriage will be performed by the Marriage Officer at his/her office or with the permission of the Marriage Officer by any Official Representative of their religious doctrine.

-Both interested parties are required to present their travel documents or ID papers in accordance with the law, e.g. passports.
+Both interested parties are required to present their travel documents or ID papers in accordance with the law, e.g. passports, birth certificate.

-Last but not least, they should present an official document stating that they were never married, namely a certificate of single status attesting to the truth and which is issued by a competent authority of their own country, i.e. the Registrar under the Ministry of Interior/ Ministry of Exterior – Municipal Authorities, any Decree Absolute, duly accredited in case of divorced parties and death certificate of spouse in case of widowhood.
-It is necessary to present the original certificates/ documents or certified copies thereof.
+Last but not least, they should present an original official document stating that they were never married, namely a certificate of single status attesting to the truth and which is issued by a competent authority of their own country, i.e. the Registrar under the Ministry of Interior/ Ministry of Exterior – Municipal Authorities, any Decree Absolute, duly accredited in case of divorced parties and death certificate of spouse in case of widowhood.

 The documents must be drafted or translated into Greek or English and validated by the competent Authority or Embassy.

 a. €128 in the event of a Notice of Marriage, in case the marriage cannot take place earlier than 15 days after the notice. b. €282 in case of a Notice of Special Procedure. c. €14 for the issue of a true copy of the marriage certificate. d. €130 as an extra charge in case the wedding ceremony is held on Saturdays or Sundays or during non-working hours